gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 The correct answer is "God".

 If a quizzer answered "Apollos", they have given incorrect information (even though the name "Apollos" is in context) and would be immediately called incorrect.
-If they had said "I planted the seed, Apollos watered it", they have not given any incorrect information, are in context, and will be given the full question answer duration period to supply the correct answer required.
+If they had said "I planted the seed, Apollos watered it", they have not given any incorrect information, are in context, and will be given the full answering period to supply the correct answer required.

 ### Incorrect